codemagic-ci-cd/codemagic-docs/content/partials/quickstart/code-signing-ios-reference-certificate.md

 When using a **third party app distribution service** such as Firebase App Distribution, set the `distribution_type` to `IOS_APP_ADHOC`
 {{</notebox>}}

-Additionally, it is mandatory to specify `Initialize keychain` & `Add certificates to keychain` scripts as shown above.

 When defining the bundle identifier `com.example.id`, Codemagic will fetch any uploaded certificates and profiles matching the extensions as well (e.g. `com.example.id.NotificationService`).